 What is the best way to get to the Westbury White Horse?

-Visitors can reach the horse by car or public transport.
-There is a designated parking area at the bottom of the hill, and regular trains run to Westbury Station, just over a mile away from the horse.
+Visitors can access the site by car or public transport.
+There is parking at the bottom of the hill, and trains run regularly to Westbury Station, about a mile away.

 Are there any entry fees to visit the horse?